Fisheries

 Atlantic Menhaden

 These small silvery members of the herring family create a vital connection between the bottom and top of the food chain, helping nourish a variety of predators, including striped bass, osprey, and marine mammals.
 Atlantic menhaden have been the number one fishery in the Chesapeake by weight for decades.
 More than 150,000 metric tons are caught each year.
 Most of the catch is rendered into oil and fish meal for dietary supplements (a process called reduction) and feed for livestock and aquaculture.
 A significantly smaller but important portion supplies bait, especially for the blue crab fishery.
-Find out more about the importance of menhaden.
+Read more about the importance of menhaden.

 Striped Bass (a.k.a.
 Rockfish)